GROUPS

 We are Here For You!

-There are many benefits to participating in psychotherapy groups, but now more than ever groups can help!
-With children and parents navigating the challenges of the pandemic along with everyday life, CGC has several groups being offered via ZOOM.
+There are many benefits to participating in psychotherapy groups, but now more than ever groups can help children and parents navigating the challenges of everyday life.
+CGC has groups being offered via ZOOM and in person.
+All in person groups meet at CGC, 103 West Broad Street, Stamford.

 If your child is already receiving services from CGC, please ask your clinician for more information.
 If your child is not already in treatment with CGC, please call 203-324-6127 for more information and to schedule an initial intake appointment.
 Space is limited.